amansaini/ninja-forms-modal/readme.txt

 * Activate the plugin through the Plugins menu in WordPress
 * Create New Popup from NF Popup menu in admin sidebar
 * Select & save the Ninja Form you want to open in popup.
-* Use the shortcode to add it on page.
+* Use the shortcode to show it on page.

 **Checkout my other Ninja Forms Addons**